nsgrantham/nsgrantham.github.io/uses.md

 ## Programming languages

-When I'm exploring a new dataset for the first time, I reach for R. I have used R regularly since my sophomore year at Cal Poly in 2009.
-Although R was once relatively unknown outside of academic statistics departments, the rise of data science as a new discipline has made R accessible to a much wider audence.
-Today it is especially welcoming to newcomers to data science, thanks to the contributions of RStudio, tidyverse, and the global community of passionate R developers.
+When I'm exploring a new dataset for the first time, I reach for [R](https://www.r-project.org/).
+I have used R regularly since 2009 when I was introduced to it in my statistics classes at Cal Poly.
+At the time R was not widely used outside of academic statistics departments, but the rise of data science as a new discipline has made R accessible to a much larger audence.
+Today it is especially welcoming to newcomers to data science, thanks to the contributions of RStudio, tidyverse, and the global community of R developers.
 I find R most effective for exploratory data analysis and data visualizations with ggplot2.

-For data science in production, I depend on Python.
-I began learning Python in 2015 for an internship in the Crew State Monitoring group at the NASA Langley Research Center.
-Unlike R, which specializes in statistics, Python is a general purpose language which I find useful for developing end-to-end data analysis pipelines and training machine learning models.
+For data science in production, I depend on [Python](https://www.python.org/).
+I began using Python in 2015 for an internship with the Crew State Monitoring group at NASA Langley Research Center.
+Unlike R which specializes in statistics, Python is a general purpose language which I find useful for scraping data from websites, developing end-to-end data analysis pipelines, and training machine learning models.

-I learned Julia in graduate school after I could no longer stomach the the sluggish convergence of my Markov chain Monte Carlo (MCMC) code in R. Fitting hierarchical Bayesian models with MCMC is a breeze with Mamba.jl.
-I do not use Julia frequently these days, but with its recent 1.0 release in June 2018, that may change.
+I used [Julia](https://julialang.org/) for several years in graduate school after I could no longer stomach the sluggish convergence of my Markov chain Monte Carlo (MCMC) code in R. Fitting hierarchical Bayesian models with MCMC is a breeze with Mamba.jl.
+I do not use Julia frequently these days, but afters its new v1.0 release I'm eager to reintroduce it into my workflow.

 Finally, bash scripts are the glue that holds everything together.

-## IDEs and text editors
+## Code editors

-If I'm only working with R, I'll use RStudio, but in most other cases I use Visual Studio Code.
-I use Neovim with Tmux when a task is terminal heavy.
+I use [Visual Studio Code](https://code.visualstudio.com/) almost every day, a fact which may surprise those who know my distaste for Microsoft products.
+But it's simple, VS Code is excellent open-source software.
+Occassionally I use [RStudio](https://www.rstudio.com/products/RStudio/) for R-based projects, or [Neovim](https://neovim.io/) with [Tmux](https://en.wikipedia.org/wiki/Tmux) for tasks in the terminal.

 ## Getting things done